GhadeerG/Cybercrime-Awareness/README.md

 22% got phishsed!
 How can I -As a tech savvy/Data Scientist- notify them?

-Let's see that in the Project Proposal.
+Let's see that in the Project Write_Up.